Table of Contents

 Before you even write a word, you should consider the overall appearance and readability of the job post you’re sending out into the world.
 Here are a few formatting details to consider:

-- Section headers.
+Section headers.
 Just as you shouldn’t create a wall of text, you shouldn’t make it difficult for the reader to find what they’re looking for.
 The best job posts use headers that break the post into small sections.
+While headers do need to accurately describe each section, you can get creative.
+“Responsibilities” can become “What you will be doing” and “Qualifications” can become “What your background looks like.”

-- Bullet points.
+Bullet points.
 Once you’ve broken your job post into sections, you’ll want to continue to focus on making your post as easy to read as possible.
-Another great step here is utilizing bullet points in a few of your sections.
-For example, your “About the job” section may have a short, introductory paragraph followed by a list of bullet points that describe the job functions.
+One great step here is utilizing bullet points in a few of your sections.
+Bullet points make information more digestible and easy to read quickly.

 Tip 2: Optimize It